 For the trip, I packed some food as we drove to our destination, so it was much easier just to put things in the boot.
-I love having quick, easy and healthy snacks to eat when I’m away if I really struggle to find vegan-friendly food or something that will nourish me instead of just fill me up with sugar and other rubbish.
+I love having quick, easy and healthy snacks to eat when I’m away if I struggle to find vegan-friendly food or something that will nourish me instead of filling me up with sugar and other rubbish.

 One of the things that I packed were vegan chia protein balls.
 They are great when you are travelling, need a pick me up at work, a snack, or for a school lunchbox.
 I generally try and have a few in the fridge or freezer as a go-to snack or something to grab on the run most of the time as they take next to no time and last a while.

 If you are allergic to nuts or give them to your children to take to school, try making these with sunflower seeds instead of the cashews and almonds.
-It should hold but won’t obviously taste the same.
-If you find medjool dates too sweet or want a substitute, try Turkish dried apricots (not the sulphur dried orange ones) and/or sultanas.
+It should hold but won’t taste the same.
+If you find Medjool dates too sweet or want a substitute, try Turkish dried apricots (not the sulphur dried orange ones) and/or sultanas.

 - 9 medjool dates, pitted